Liu Shiming : Sculpting Empathy

 Full Description

-Though well respected in China, the sculptor, who died in 2010 at the age of 84, is only now beginning to win the wider recognition he deserves.
-Meanwhile, contemporary competitors are numberless, most of them Instagram-friendly, while art history tends to focus on towering names and indisputably major movements and events: Braque and Picasso inventing Cubism, Duchamp's readymades redefining art itself, Warhol's mind-bending Brillo Boxes, etc. So why examine an artist in the middle ground?
+Though well respected in China, the sculptor, who died in 2010 at the age of eighty-four, is only now beginning to win the wider recognition he deserves.
+Meanwhile, contemporary competitors are numberless, most of them Instagram-friendly, while art history tends to focus on towering names and indisputably major movements and events: Braque and Picasso inventing Cubism, Duchamp's readymades redefining art itself, Warhol's mind-bending Brillo Boxes, and so on.
+So why examine an artist in the middle ground?
 Perhaps, first, because that is where the vast majority of us live, trying to make sense of our lives and grateful for the occasional insight, release, or enrichment that visual art can bring us.
 Second, because the story of Liu Shiming reveals a great deal about the forces that have shaped postwar art worldwide.
-He was a man who sought to lead a simple life, dedicated entirely to art, in the midst of China's epochal, dangerously complex 20th-century social and political changes.
+He was a man who sought to lead a simple life, dedicated entirely to art, in the midst of China's epochal, dangerously complex twentieth-century social and political changes.

 Contents